VMarkos/prudens-js/node/README.md

 main();
 ```

-Assuming that the above is named `test.js` then `node test.js` would print on the terminal the followin:
+Assuming that the above is named `test.js` then `node test.js` would print on the terminal the following:

 ```javascript
 {